-Ambulance strike: Wales workers' new walkout over pay and conditions
+Ambulance strike: Wales workers strike again over pay and conditions

 "At the moment the offer is not sufficient, there needs to be movement somewhere, whether it's on pay or working conditions," said Mr Munn.

-He said 92% of members had rejected the latest offer, which he said has come on the back of "a decade of real term pay cuts".
+He said 92% of members had rejected the latest offer, which he said had come off the back of "a decade of real term pay cuts".

-"We are open, my phone's on, I'm willing to drop everything to meet with Welsh government to resolve this dispute," he added.

-Despite the strikes Mr Munn said the union has put in place a "comprehensive plan" to allow members to respond the most urgent 999 calls, but advised the public to only call an ambulance if absolutely necessary.
+Despite the strikes, Mr Munn said the union has put in place a "comprehensive plan" to allow members to respond the most urgent 999 calls, but advised the public to only call an ambulance if absolutely necessary.

+Mr Munn said that staff working in the command centre, who take calls from the public and give advice in emergency situations, start on £11.11 an hour.

+"That's why our members are saying these salaries do not reflect the skills, the care, the experience, the knowledge and the responsibility our members have," he said.